iamjono/Duration/README.md

 # Duration
 A simple Swift package for measuring and reporting the time taken for operations

+## License
+Duration is distributed under the Apache 2.0 license

 ## Usage

 ### Simple Measurements